Koseki: Address history and domicile transfers

 It is possible to transfer a koseki from one registered domicile to another.
 Any domiciliation is possible within the boundaries of the Japanese territory.
 After a transfer, some of the information shown on the preceding koseki, including the history of addresses, are not transcribed to the new one.
 But it is still possible to return to the previous koseki information because the preceding koseki domicile and name is always noted, allowing traceability.
-A koseki is supposed to be kept at least 150 years by the municipality in charge, even after all its members have passed away, been transferred to other koseki or have lost their Japanese nationality.
+A koseki is supposed to be kept at least 150 years by the municipality in charge, even after all its members have died, been transferred to other koseki or have lost their Japanese nationality.